gr4y41/mac-streamdeck-color-picker/README.md

 If there are issues with simulationg the Command+Q keystroke they can be entered individually
 <img width="927" alt="Screen Shot 2022-10-04 at 8 24 45 PM" src="https://user-images.githubusercontent.com/97474755/193975301-15da8c39-fcf5-4078-9aa1-7cdcae135c4b.png">

+# Known Issues
+Sometimes the tile color will not change with the title.
+Further testing required

+# Please help
+If someone can assist in porting this to a compiled plugin for the M1 Macbook I would be eternally grateful This is a great function for color blind individuals